git-push deploy

 git push deploy.

 Add a git remote pointing to picd, push your docker-compose.yml, and your containers are live.
-That's it.
-No buildpacks.
-No platform-specific config.
-No YAML pipeline definitions.
+That's it!

 picd receives your push, checks out the repo, reads your compose file, and runs docker-compose up -d for you.
 Your existing compose files work as-is.